liamross/interval-resizer/README.md

 1. On window resize, waits the amount of time set through timeoutDelay (none by default)
 1. Once that time passes, sets *internals* to `height: auto` and detects height
-1. Takes the next-largest multiple of your growthUnit, sets *resizer* to that height
+1. Takes the next-largest multiple of your intervalUnit, sets *resizer* to that height
 1. Sets the *internals* to `height: 100%`, filling *resizer* height once more

-With no timeoutDelay set, this happens instantaneously, causing a smooth cycle of snap-resizing to a multiple of your growthUnit.
+With no timeoutDelay set, this happens instantaneously, causing a smooth cycle of snap-resizing to a multiple of your intervalUnit.
 With a timeoutDelay set, you begin to see the mechanisms at work.
-This will save on performance, but will cost you in appearance, as the *internals* will wait until window resizing stops and the timeout delay passes before resizing to fit the new multiple of growthUnit.
+This will save on performance, but will cost you in appearance, as the *internals* will wait until window resizing stops and the timeout delay passes before resizing to fit the new multiple of intervalUnit.

 ## Get Started
 To get the demo running: